Mindfulness Courses for Pain & Physical Health Conditions

 Who is the course suitable for?

-The course is open to all on a self-referral basis.
-We welcome people with any physical health condition including diabetes, chronic back pain, arthritis, fibromyalgia, chronic fatigue, post-operative pain, cancer, nervous disorders, MS, Parkinson’s disease, and other non-specific pain.
-This list is not exhaustive and we welcome your enquiry whatever your condition.
-People over age 18 are welcome.
+The course is open to all adults over 18 years of age, on a self-referral basis.
+We welcome people with any physical health condition, including diabetes, chronic back pain, arthritis, fibromyalgia, chronic fatigue, post-operative pain, MS, Parkinson’s disease and other non-specific pain.

-If focusing your attention on your breath or noticing your thoughts and feelings may be very difficult for you, it may be better to wait before starting the course.
-If you are unsure whether this course is right for you, please feel free to call Wendy on 01606 556206 or 07795 243346 before making your application.
+If being aware of your breath or noticing your thoughts and feelings may be very difficult for you, it may be better to wait before starting the course.
+If you are unsure whether this course is right for you, please feel free to call Wendy on 01606 556206 or 07795 243346.